YosysHQ/picorv32/picosoc/README.md

 ![](overview.svg)

 This is a simple PicoRV32 example design that can run code directly from an SPI flash chip.
+It can be used as a turn-key solution for simple control tasks in ASIC and FPGA designs.

-This example design uses the Lattice iCE40-HX8K Breakout Board.
+An example implementation targeting the Lattice iCE40-HX8K Breakout Board is included.

+The flash is mapped to the memory regions starting at 0x00000000 and 0x01000000, with the SRAM overlayed for the mapping at 0x00000000.
+The SRAM is just a small scratchpad memory (default 256 words, i.e. 1 kB).

-The flash is mapped to the memory region starting at 0x01000000.
-The reset vector is set to 0x01100000, i.e. at the 1MB offset inside the flash memory.
+The reset vector is set to 0x00100000, i.e. at 1MB into in the flash memory.

-A small scratchpad memory (default 256 words, i.e. 1 kB) is mapped to address 0x00000000.
+See the included demo firmware and linker script for how to build a firmware image for this system.

 Run `make test` to run the test bench (and create `testbench.vcd`).